cambiotraining/hpc-intro-sanger/99-exercises.md

 bsub lsf/estimate_pi.sh
 ```

-We can run the job multiple times while modifying the `#BJOBS -n` option, saving the file and re-running `bjobs lsf/estimate_pi.sh`.
+We can run the job multiple times while modifying the `#BSUB -n` option, saving the file and re-running `bsub lsf/estimate_pi.sh`.

 After running each job we can use `bhist JOBID` or `bjobs -l JOBID` or `bacct JOBID` commands to obtain information about how long it took to run.